 Slovak food and recipes are really only available in Slovakia itself, so we can say that its cuisine is unique.
 Slovak cuisine was greatly influenced by its two neighbouring countries – Hungary and Austria.
 Slovak dishes include pork, poultry, cabbage, wheat and potato flour, cow and sheep cheese, potatoes, onions and garlic.
 Rice is widely used both in houses and restaurants.

-Beans, corn on the cob, lentils, parsley, carrots and other vegetables are often used to create soup dishes and other dishes in all Slovakia.
-Fruit like apples, plums, apricots, peaches, plums and cherries are offered as a side dish alongside the main meal in Slovakia.
+Beans, corn on the cob, lentils, parsley, carrots, and other vegetables are often used to create soup dishes and other dishes in all Slovakia.
+Fruit like apples, plums, apricots, peaches, plums, and cherries are offered as a side dish alongside the main meal in Slovakia.

 Pork, beef and chicken are the three most popular meats used in Slovakian food.
 Among the most typical dishes: Bryndzové halušky, which is considered a national dish.
 It is made of potato dumplings, sheep cheese called “bryndza”, sour cream, and bacon.
-Then the Kapustnica, a cabbage soup with mushrooms, sausage and lot of red paprika, served with bread and vepřo knedlo zelo, that is Pork with dumplings and cabbage.
+Then the Kapustnica, a cabbage soup with mushrooms, sausage, and a lot of red paprika, served with bread and vepřo knedlo zelo, that is Pork with dumplings and cabbage.
 Finally, the Lokša, a pancake made out of flour and potatoes.
 There are two typical ways to eat it – sweet and salty.
 But these are just a few dishes: you really have to go there to experience all their food and wine specialties!

 Places and attractions to visit

 Slovakia is a land with magnificent cities, majestic castles and above all a fabulous natural landscape.
 In spite of that, many people might struggle to place it on a map.
 Often overlooked by tourists, this modest-sized destination is rich in architectural grandeur and boasts a mountain region to rival the Alps.
 In fact, one of Slovakia’s main tourist attractions are the Tatra Mountains, the highest part of the Carpathians.
-They feature many rare plant and animal species and offer numerous skiing, hiking and mountaineering opportunities.
-Rivers and streams in the mountains of Slovakia are often used for rafting and other white-water based activities and sports.
+They feature many rare plant and animal species and offer numerous skiing, hiking, and mountaineering opportunities.
+Rivers and streams in the mountains of Slovakia are often used for rafting and other white-water-based activities and sports.
 Slovakia also boasts numerous mineral springs and spas.

 Among the cities, Bratislava is surely a must: A younger sister to Vienna and Prague, Bratislava shares part of its history with Budapest due to its time under the rule of the Hungarian kingdom.

 The city became Slovakia’s capital in 1993 and is now one of the most interesting border cities in Europe.
 You can visit the magnificent Bratislava Castle and explore the old town with its historic houses: you won’t be disappointed.
-In Bratislava there are loads of fantastic bars and restaurants, with more upmarket boutiques and trendy cafes springing up every year: Bratislava never gets old, always beautiful with river Danube flowing through it.
+In Bratislava there are loads of fantastic bars and restaurants, with more upmarket boutiques and trendy cafes springing up every year: Bratislava never gets old, always beautiful with the river Danube flowing through it.
 But if you should ever feel the need for a change of scenery even on a day trip, then both Vienna and Budapest lie nearby.

-Slovakia is absolutely worth a trip for its beautiful cities, amazing nature and strong folk traditions.
+Slovakia is absolutely worth a trip for its beautiful cities, amazing nature, and strong folk traditions.